jiangsha97/DESEC/README.md

 **Significant Testing of Token Probability Advantage**

-We also present Average Probabilities scatter plots of secrets here to demonstrate the effectiveness of this feature in distinguishing between real and fake secrets.

 |         **Secret Type**         |                        **t-statistic**                        |                        **p-value**                        |
 |:--------------------------:|:-------------------------------------------------------:|:-------------------------------------------------------:|
 |            GAK            |             34.48                |             $1.46 \times 10^{-236}$               |